-Enrolments for new Year 7 students in 2019 have now closed.
+Enrolments for new Year 7 students in 2021 are now open.

 Please see the ‘How to Enrol’ section for details.